roadev/juanroa.me/README.md

-# jekyll-uno
+# JuanRoa.me website source code

-Jekyll-Uno - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost.
+Based on Jekyll-Uno theme - a minimal, responsive theme for Jekyll based on the [Uno](https://github.com/daleanthony/Uno) theme for Ghost, credits to [joshgerdes](https://github.com/joshgerdes) for adapting this theme to Jekyll.

 > :warning:
   This theme requires ruby and rubygems installed